freerobby/pitmon/README.md

 I develop and deploy pitmon on Debian Linux.
 It should work on other Debian-derived Linux distributions without any problem.

-Since Python is portable, this should work on other O/S as well - pull requests are welcome.
+Since Python is portable, this should work on other O/S as well but likely require some code changes in it's current state - pull requests are welcome.

 pitmon requires the following dependencies:

 * [CyberQInterface](https://github.com/thebrilliantidea/CyberQInterface)
     * Copy the 'cyberqinterface' directory (contains three .py files) to the root of this project
-* Django (python-django Debian package)
-* Gunicorn (gunicorn Debian package)
 * lxml - needed by CyberQInterface (python-lxml Debian package)

+Note: Django and related components are no longer required.

 License
 =======